dpwiese/personal-website/content/posts/react-native-charts-package.md

 % npm publish
 ```

-This workflow was very easy to follow while building and updating the package.
+This workflow was very easy to follow while developing and testing the package.

 ## Build Setup

 Given this package is just a simple wrapper around a `WebView` to making plotting with canvas-based libraries more convenient, I had anticipated adding support for several different libraries.
-As such, I wanted to be able to import various components as types specific to each particular charting library:
+As such, I wanted to be able to import various components and types specific to each particular charting library.
+For example:

 ```jsx {linenos=false}
 import { Chart, SetData } from "@dpwiese/react-native-canvas-charts/ChartJs";